<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Splurge on Paint According to the Feeling You Want to Have in Each Room: The high-end paint does not cost very much considering the huge amount of change it can make to your home.
 Different colors can make you feel different ways, so you want to identify in each room the feeling you'd like to have while you're in that room, and then choose paint colors based on that.
 Talk about an excellent, quick way to make your house into a home!

-• Upgrade What You Own Instead of Purchase New: Instead of purchasing new pillows for our library, I purchased these awesome Octopus pillow covers (ones that look like those, anyway, which adds the playful + creative feeling in our library from my list above!) to upgrade our current throw pillows.
+• Upgrade What You Own Instead of Purchase New: Instead of purchasing new pillows for our library, I purchased these awesome Octopus pillow covers (ones that look like those, anyway, which add the playful + creative feeling in our library from my list above!) to upgrade our current throw pillows.
 You can also do this by upgrading to new toilet seats instead of purchasing new toilets, and couch/lazy boy covers instead of new couches/chairs.

 • Pay Attention to Trim: Looking more expensive is often in the details.
 Adding trim to your walls and/or just painting the existing trim a white color to make it pop will make your home look more expensive.

-• Bring Back the Wood: Anywhere in your home where you can bring back original wood, you should do it.
+• Bring Back the Wood: Anywhere in your home where you can bring back the original wood, you should do it.
 This could be taking up carpet to expose a wood floor underneath and sanding/finishing it.
 Or, like in our laundry room, peeling off years and years of paint for the custom-built wall cabinets and then sanding/varnishing them (wow, did that make our laundry room look more expensive for less than $100!).

-• Buy One Piece Per Room and Make it the Focal Point: If you just spend extra money on one piece per room — like a nice book shelf, or on the coffee table, or a cast-iron sink, or something like that — and make that the focal point of the room, the entire room will be upgraded.
+• Buy One Piece Per Room and Make it the Focal Point: If you just spend extra money on one piece per room – like a nice bookshelf, or on the coffee table, or a cast-iron sink, or something like that – and make that the focal point of the room, the entire room will be upgraded.

-• Buy Used: We’ve had some great luck taking advantage of sites like Craigslist, Local Facebook Buy/Sell Groups, and Freecycle to buy expensive items for very cheap and help make our house feel more like a home.
-Things we’ve found include a wooden buffet for our dining room ($75), a cast iron sink for our laundry room ($80) and a glider chair for our nursery ($60).
+• Buy Used: We've had some great luck taking advantage of sites like Craigslist, Local Facebook Buy/Sell Groups, and Freecycle to buy expensive items for very cheap and help make our house feel more like a home.
+Things we've found include a wooden buffet for our dining room ($75), a cast iron sink for our laundry room ($80), and a glider chair for our nursery ($60).

 Average Spent in Home Maintenance Each Year – How Much to Budget for Home Maintenance